Room for Improvement

 We are well aware that our products are expensive, and this is something we are working on.

-However, we realized, a bit too late, that doing what was right was also very expensive.
+When creating our V1 golf jacket and polo, our intention was to offer our customers a fair price without sacrificing quality or the health of the planet but we realized, a bit too late, that doing what was right was also very expensive.

 We have tried to find tricks to lower the cost of materials but at the end of the day, beautiful and qualitative materials are expensive - a logical concept indeed.

 Today, the cost of the polo and jacket might look high but they are made to last, to live several lives, and to respect the environment.
 We believe it’s worth the price.

 We are constantly on the lookout for new materials that are made of recycled elements.
 Our goal for the second round, as said in the materials sections, is to have our clothing be 100% recycled from top to bottom, from thread to fabric.
 We will stick to this commitment.

 Another process we would like to be better at is dyeing.
 Dyeing is a chemical-intensive process, and we don’t understand this process enough at the moment.
 We still have to work on it and ideally avoid it.
 It is dangerous for the environment (water-waste being the first damage) and even for humans.
 The OEKO-TEX and GOTS labels are good certifications when it comes to regulating this specific step.
 The REACH regulation is also apparently a nice one, but we have to dig into it.